danbev/learning-js/README.md

     $ node --debug-brk $(which grunt) test

+Or you can use the `--debug-brk` flag with mocha:

+    $ mocha --debug-brk test

 #### Vagrant
 If you want to remote debug a virtual VM provisioned by Vagrant.